GraceInAuburn/VideoTeam/VideoEditingWorkflow.md

         2. Folder for Exported Files = The current weeks video folder on the Video Drive
             1. Automatic Creation of Subfolders = Checked
         3. To keep it simple do not rename the files
-        4. Audio Output: 2 Channels
+        4. Audio Output: `Origional Number of Tracks`
         5. 16-Bit for the Bitrate
         6. Hit Export it will take 10-15 minutes if the card is full.
 ![](img/canonutil.gif)